 A2DP is a must-have if you want the device to enjoy music with ensured sound quality.

-If you want to know more Bluetooth profiles check out Wikipedia’s article.
+If you want to know more about Bluetooth profiles check out Wikipedia’s article.

 Talk/listen and charge time

 You should also take into account the talk/listen time and charge time.